Skip to main content

 Sub-sectors of the transportation market will likely electrify first, as part of a phased-in plan rather than an overnight transformation.

-He says the transportation industry only tends to change when it is forced to change, a process of modernization that started recently with the pandemic.
+He said the transportation industry only tends to change when it is forced to change, a process of modernization that started recently with the pandemic.
 Many fleet operators are not yet even on the cloud and depend on third-party logistics firms (3PLs) to bring innovation to their industry.
 However, whether it is sustainability or digitization, the time for change is long overdue.

 “It has got to the point of 'transform or perish'," Topp stressed.